smatechnologies/ibm-i-agent-docs/docs/operator-replay/additional-info.md

 ### STROPRRPY Command Parameter JOBTYPE(L)

 A new value has been added to the STROPRRPY parameter JOBTYPE: value ‘L’ = Local.
-This value engages enhance routines whenever an Operator Replay script is ending with one of its abnormal exit codes (SMA010*).
+This value engages enhanced routines whenever an Operator Replay script is ending with one of its abnormal exit codes (SMA010*).

 The term "Local" refers to the control point where the STROPRRPY command is executed.
 The JOBTYPE value is "O" when an OpCon server job directly starts an Operator Replay Script.
 Other JOBTYPE values are used for testing Operator Replay from an IBM i command line or from an IBM i batch job (that was not submitted by the OpCon server).
 Some of the new Operator Replay exit code management features are provided for test jobs (JOBTYPE values "A" or "T"), but JOBTYPE(L) is specially tuned to the purpose of redirecting exit codes from a Locally started STROPRRPY command, to return a job failure report and the Operator Replay exit code to an indirectly related OpCon IBM i job.